floatinghotpot/cordova-admob-pro/README.md

 More Cordova/PhoneGap plugins by Raymond Xie, [find them in plugin registry](http://plugins.cordova.io/#/search?search=rjfun).

-If use in commercial project or need prompt support, please [buy a license](http://rjfun.github.io/), you will be served with high priority.
+If use in commercial project or need prompt support, please [buy a license](http://rjfun.github.io/), you will be supported with high priority.

 Project outsourcing and consulting service is also available.
 Please [contact us](mailto:rjfun.mobile@gmail.com) if you have the business needs.